 13.4 All Owners Corporation information for a Plan first signed by the Licensed Surveyor on or after 1 January 2020 must be submitted with the Plan by the Licensed Surveyor using the Excel spreadsheet available in SPEAR.

+14. Variations of easement